tsaikd/inject/README.md

     import "github.com/lisitsky/inject"

 Package `inject` provides utilities for total application components decoupling and lazy object initialization with automatic and manual dependencies injection resolving.

+## Key advantages

+ * Constructor arguments could be resolved automatically
+ * Component can have standard public constructor for manuall calls and private/public constructor for automatical injection
+ * Total decoupling as between dependencies and dependency acceptors so as different interfaces implementation
+ * Main application has to "know" only **what** does it want to obtain, but not **how** and **from where** it should be constructed.
+ * No direct constructor invocations at all.
+Any package providing dependency can be substituted at any moment to another one providing the same interface .
+ * Easy **reassignment** of constructors **at late stages**.
+This helps to provide one or two mocks and makes tests very easy without changes in another application pars.

 ## Simple example:
 Suppose we have a package providing struct matching `fmt.Stringer` interface .